Cacti/documentation/Templates.md

 throughout Cacti.
 Second, you will notice a list of graph field names with Use Per-Graph Value checkboxes next to each one.
 The nice thing about templates in Cacti is that you can choose whether to template each field on a per-field basis.
-If you leave the checkbox uncheked, every graph attached to the template will inherit its value from the template.
+If you leave the checkbox unchecked, every graph attached to the template will inherit its value from the template.
 If the checkbox is checked, every graph attached to the template will contain its own value for that particular field.